Eolien55/FileClassed/README.md

 The `dirs` field / CLI option sets which directories to look for files to organize.

 The `dest` field / CLI option sets which directory to move the files, once expanded.
+All organized files are moved to it.

 The `once` field / CLI flag makes the program organize the files only once.
 By default, it organizes them, then sleep and organizes them again.

 The `sleep` field / CLI option sets the sleep time between each loop, in milliseconds.

 The `static_mode` field / CLI flag disables the program looking for configuration changes.

+The `timeinfo` field / CLI flag enables file info in the path.
+With `mt / Mathematics`, the file `mt.exponentiation.txt` wouldn't be expanded to `Mathematics/exponentiation.txt` but to `<year>/Mathematics/<month>/exponentiation.txt`.

 The `codes` field / CLI option sets the "shortcuts".